 FICCI inks deal with Taiwan's trade body, March 20 2013

-ATA Carnet is an international uniform Customs document issued in 72 countries including India, which are parties to the Customs Convention on ATA Carnet.
-The ATA Carnet permits duty free temporary admission of goods into a member country without the need to raise customs bond, payment of duty and fulfillment of other customs formalities in one or a number of foreign countries.
-The ATA Carnet System is administered by ICC-WCF World ATA Carnet Council (WATAC), Paris in cooperation with the World Customs Organization (WCO).
-FICCI has been appointed as the National Issuing and Guaranteeing Association for the operation of ATA Carnet System in India.
+ATA Carnet is an international uniform customs document issued in 72 countries including India, which are parties to the customs convention on ATA Carnet, which permits duty-free temporary admission of goods into a member country without the need to raise customs bond, payment of duty and fulfillment of other customs formalities in one or a number of foreign countries.